Suspicious Gesture Mapping: Anticipate Risks Before They Become Losses

 The risk zone map becomes a true decision-making tool.
 By providing an instant and evolving overview of in-store behaviors, it helps site directors, security managers, and audit teams make concrete and measurable decisions.

-For example, it can justify adding cameras in certain areas, motivate specific employee training, or guide more appropriate patrol schedules.
-Beyond the security aspect, these maps also impact commercial organization: they reveal high-traffic areas that can be commercially leveraged or, conversely, decongested for a better customer experience.
+For example, it can justify adding cameras in certain areas, prompt specific training for employees, or guide more suitable patrol schedules.
+Beyond the security aspect, these maps also impact merchandising: they reveal high-traffic areas that can be commercially leveraged or, conversely, decongested for a better customer experience.

-This visualization is therefore much more than a prevention tool: it is a lever for overall optimization, supporting both economic performance and customer satisfaction.
+This visualization is therefore much more than a prevention tool: it is a lever for overall optimization that supports both economic performance and customer satisfaction.

 Oxania: Making Data Useful, Accessible, and Actionable

-Oxania offers advanced suspicious gesture detection technology coupled with intuitive visualizations like this one.
-The system transforms video streams into actionable heatmaps, continuously updated, accessible from a clear interface designed for store needs.
+Oxania offers an advanced suspicious gesture detection technology coupled with intuitive visualizations like this one.
+The system transforms video streams into actionable, continuously updated heatmaps, accessible from a clear interface designed for the needs of stores.

-This ability to provide a reliable and dynamic overview gives field teams a strategic advantage: they no longer just monitor, they act in a targeted, measurable, and proactive way.
-Integration is seamless, results are immediate, and added value is felt at all levels: fewer thefts, more visibility, and better organization.
+This ability to provide a reliable and dynamic overview gives on-the-ground teams a strategic advantage: they no longer just monitor; they act in a targeted, measurable, and proactive way.
+Integration is seamless, results are immediate, and the added value is felt at all levels: fewer thefts, greater visibility, and better organization.

 In short, a solution that converts data into decisions, and decisions into results.